 These are great for in-laws or in-laws-to-be as Chinese are very health-conscious and love all sorts of traditional medicines and remedies.
 Recently there have been many health scams about Vitamins and Supplements products, so make sure to have a knowledgeable person to pick the right brand if you go with local brands.

 American ginseng, herbal teas or a good-quality multivitamin.

 Packed full of delicious and exotic fruits, baskets are the go-to gift of choice if you have no idea what to give or if you’ve never met someone before.
 If your hometown is known for special food, buy several to take along as gifts.
 Avoid food gifts at dinner parties or other events where meals are served.
 Packs of nuts and seeds are common gifts in China,

 Electrical equipment is common gifts if your hosts have moved into a new house and not long beforehand.

-Fragrances are becoming popular, lotions and body sprays from good brands are quite appreciated.
+Fragrances are becoming popular, and lotions and body sprays from good brands are quite appreciated.
 However, avoid giving hygiene products otherwise the receipt will think that you doubt their hygiene.

 It is great to give gifts to Chinese Business partners and associates.
 It is a sign of goodwill and cements your relationships.
 Some examples of gifts suitable for these recipients are; Home specialties, Local Wine and Cigars, Kitchen gadgets, Exotic Coffee, Tea, Alcohol, Engraved pens, A banquet, and clothes.
 You can get creative with some of these Chinese gift combinations